pantheon-systems/documentation/source/_docs/guides/drupal-8-advanced-page-cache.md

 [Pantheon Advanced Page Cache module](https://www.drupal.org/project/pantheon_advanced_page_cache){.external} is a bridge between [Drupal cache metadata](https://www.drupal.org/docs/8/api/cache-api/cache-api){.external} and the [Pantheon Global CDN](/docs/global-cdn/).

-Just by turning on this module your Drupal site will start emitting the HTTP headers necessary to make the Pantheon Global CDN aware of data underlying the response.
-Then, when the underlying data changes (nodes and taxonomy terms are updated, user permissions changed) this module will clear only the relevant pages from the edge cache.
+When you turn on this module your Drupal site will start emitting the HTTP headers necessary to make the Pantheon Global CDN aware of data underlying the response.
+Then, when the underlying data changes (nodes and taxonomy terms are updated, user permissions changed), this module will clear only the relevant pages from the edge cache.

 This module has no configuration settings of its own, just enable it and it will pass along information already present in Drupal 8 to the Global CDN.

-To take finer grain control of how Drupal is handling it's cache data (in ways that will interact with both the Global CDN and internal Drupal caches) this guide will show you how to use a mix of custom code and [Views Custom Cache Tags](https://www.drupal.org/project/views_custom_cache_tag){.external} to set and clear your own custom tags.
+To take finer grain control of how Drupal handles its cache data on both the Global CDN and internal Drupal caches, you can set and clear your own custom tags.
+This guide will show you how to do this using a mix of custom code and [Views Custom Cache Tags](https://www.drupal.org/project/views_custom_cache_tag){.external}.

 ## Before You Begin